-The adjusted count of patient months in which the patient at the dialysis practitioner group practice is on the kidney or kidney-pancreas transplant waitlist in an active status, adjusted for patient-mix.
-To be included in the numerator for a particular month, the patient must be on the kidney or kidney-pancreas transplant waitlist in active status as of the last day of the month during the reporting year.
+The adjusted count of patient months in which the patient at the dialysis practitioner group practice is on the kidney or kidney-pancreas transplant waitlist, adjusted for patient-mix.
+To be included in the numerator for a particular month, the patient must be on the kidney or kidney-pancreas transplant waitlist as of the last day of the month during the reporting year.